ethack/qmk_firmware/keyboards/crkbd/keymaps/ethack/README.md

     - I have a special shortcuts layer now.
 - Would be nice to have shortcuts for switching desktops.
 Though maybe I should figure out what the OS shortcuts are first haha.
     - On the shortcut layer.
-- I often need to put in a space when I use the mouse to place the cursor.
-There's no space on the left hand anymore.
-    - Space is on both halves now.
-- Autoshift also gets in the way of holding down the jk keys in vim.
-I miss that the most and I'm not sure I use the autoshift feature anyway.
-I instinctually reach for the shift key.
-But I think I could train myself to use it.
-But I don't have any other use for the shift keys then right now and they work well as ().
-    - Disabled autoshift.
-- Sometimes I hold the number pad keys too long and get the shifted keys.
-Switch these to the numberpad keycodes.
-    - Should be taken care of by disabling auto-shift.

-## Keymap v2
 - I tried to keep any keys I'd already gotten used to in the same place and tried to keep keys between layers the same as well when it made sense.
 - Access to [] and {}, -_, |\, and really all special characters.
 May just take some getting used to.
 - It would be nice to have a tab key easier to reach.
 Maybe that can go under my left thumb.
 Escape might go well there too.